diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 glDeleteBuffers(1, &EBO);
 {% endhighlight %}

 Note the calls to delete the VAO and the EBO at the bottom.
-We need to remember to do that once we are done working with the teapot, or otherwise we would leak those OpenGL objects.
-The problem is that that's something that's easy to forget, but we can make sure that we always do it by using this simple wrapper class:
+We need to remember to make those calls once we are done working with the teapot, or otherwise we would leak the OpenGL objects that represent it.
+The problem is that making those calls is something that's easy to forget, but we can make sure that we always do it by using this simple wrapper class:

 {% highlight cpp %}
 class Mesh